MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy-to-the-cloud.md

 |Tab With SharePoint </br> The frontend workload |SharePoint App Catalog|`yourProjectFolder/SPFx`|
 |Bot and Messaging Extension </br> The backend workload | Azure Web App	`yourProjectFolder/bot` |

-You are optionally to include other Azure resources that fits your application needs and the corresponding project code will be deployed to that resources, this may include:
+You are optionally to include other Azure resources that fits your application needs and the corresponding project code is deployed to that resources, this may include the following:
 * Azure Functions
 * Azure API Management

 Read more on Add cloud resources (link to add Cloud resources) to learn about deployment of these resources.

-## How to perform deployment
+## Deploy your project

 There are several approaches where you can deploy your project to cloud and they are similar for each project type.